2dghost/VisionPRAI/README.md

 **Use any AI model for automated code reviews on GitHub PRs!**

-AI PR Reviewer brings CodeRabbit-style AI code reviews to GitHub with the freedom to choose your own AI provider.
+AI PR Reviewer brings AI code reviews to GitHub with the freedom to choose your own AI provider.
 Get code reviews directly in your PRs, with line-specific comments attached to the code, using the AI model of your choice (OpenAI, Anthropic Claude, Google Gemini, etc.).

 ![image](https://github.com/user-attachments/assets/1c86a952-3e8d-4d7d-a188-8e50ca6e62f9)